Juan Ponce Enrile: Alleged September 22, 1972 ambush

-One of Marcos' justifications for the declaration of martial law that year was terrorism.
+One of Marcos's justifications for the declaration of martial law that year was terrorism.
 He cited the alleged ambush attack on Enrile's white Mercedes-Benz sedan on September 22, 1972, as a pretext for martial law.
 At the time, many people doubted that the attack took place.
 Marcos, in his diary entry for September 1972, wrote that Enrile had been ambushed near Wack-Wack that night.
 He said .."it was a good thing he was riding in his security car as a protective measure...
 This makes the martial law proclamation a necessity."